 Naturalistic data goes beyond extreme emotions and concentrates on more natural emotional episodes that happen more frequently in everyday discourse.
-In this paper, we described a feature-based approach that tackles most of the intricacies of every-day audiovisual HCI and models the time-varying nature of these features in cases of expressivity.
-Most approaches focus on the detected of (mainly) visual features in pre-recorded, acted datasets and the utilization of machine learning algorithms to estimate the illustrated emotions.
+In this paper, we described a feature-based approach that tackles most of the intricacies of everyday audiovisual HCI and models the time-varying nature of these features in cases of expressivity.
+Most approaches focus on the detection of visual features in prerecorded, acted datasets and the utilization of machine learning algorithms to estimate the illustrated emotions.
 Even in cases of multimodality, features are fed into the machine learning algorithms without any real attempt to find structure and correlations between the features themselves and the estimated result.
 Neural networks are a nice solution to finding such relations, thus coming up with comprehensible connections between the input (features) and the output (emotion).

 The fact that we use naturalistic and not acted data introduces a number of interesting issues, for example segmentation of the discourse in tunes.
 During the experiment, tunes containing a small number of frames (less than 5 frames, i.e. 0.2 seconds) were found to be error prone and classified close to chance level (not better than 37%).
 This is attributed to the fact that emotion in the speech channel needs at least half a second to be expressed via wording, as well as to the internal structure of the Elman network which works better with a short-term memory of ten frames.
 From a labeling point of view, ratings from four labelers are available; in some cases, experts would disagree in more than 40% of the frames in a single tune.
 In order to integrate this fact, the decision system has to take into account the interlabeller disagreement, by comparing this to the level of disagreement with the automatic estimation.
-One way to achieve this, is the modification of the Williams Index, which is used to this effect for the visual channel in [13].
+One way to achieve this, is the modification of the Williams Index [110], which is used to this effect for the visual channel in [50].

 A future direction regarding the features themselves is to model the correlation between phonemes and FAPs.
-In general, FPs from the mouth area do not contribute much when the subject is speaking; however, consistent phoneme detection could help differentiate expression-related deformation (e.g. a smile) to speech-related.
+In general, feature points from the mouth area do not contribute much when the subject is speaking; however, consistent phoneme detection could help differentiate expression-related deformation (e.g. a smile) to speechrelated.
 Regarding the speech channel, the multitude of the currently detected features is hampering the training algorithms.
 To overcome this, we need to evaluate the importance/prominence of features so as to conclude on the influence they have on emotional transition.
-This can be achieved through statistical analysis (PCA analysis, K-Means Cluster Analysis, Two Step Cluster Analysis, Hierarchical Cluster Analysis) or Sensitivity Analysis [24].